Woman killed in McKeesport wreck Saturday afternoon

 The county police Homicide Unit and Collision Reconstruction Unit are investigating.

-Anyone with information concerning this incident is asked to call the County Police Tip Line 1-833-ALL-TIPS.
+Anyone with information concerning this incident is asked to call the Allegheny County Police Tip Line at 1-833-ALL-TIPS.
 Callers can remain anonymous.

 Dave Williams is a Tribune-Review night local news editor.
 You can contact Dave at 724-226-4667 or dwilliams@triblive.com.